oxidecomputer/humility/README.md

 This is application-independent logic, so it doesn't have any visibility into things the _application_ may think are fishy -- only general behaviors at the OS level, like faults.

+### `humility doc`

+Provides detailed documentation for Humility and its commands.
+To get documentation on Humility, run `humility doc`; to get documentation for a specific command (like this one!) run `humility doc` and specify the command name -- and run `humility --help` to list all commands.

 ### `humility dump`